Nordgaren/Elden-Ring-Debug-Tool/README.md

 * Loading param row fields is still a TAD sow.
 I am still looking to optimize it, a bit, if I can.

 ## Installing
 * Extract contents of zip archive to it's own folder.
-You may have to run as admin if DS2S META crashes
+You may have to run as admin if Elden Ring Debug Tool crashes

 ## Usage
 * For a param to load there has to be both a def in `Resources/Params/Defs` and a definition in on of the files in `Resources/Params/Pointers`